vedph/summer-lod-app/README.md

   - identifier(s) are in its children elements `idno`.
   - link(s) are in its children elements `link`.

+Once entities have been parsed, the [entities list component](./src/app/components/entity-list/entity-list.component.ts) receives them and manages their display.
+At this time, places are no different from all the other entities: they just have labels, IDs, and links, and no more.

+As here we need position, to demonstrate that the backend has no georeferenced data and everything comes from a LOD service here the [GeoService](./src/app/services/geo.service.ts) is used to supply coordinates for each entity classified as a place.

+If the user selects an entity which is either a place or a person, the entity list component uses a corresponding DBPedia service to retrieve and display more data about it.
+As querying takes a lot of time, the DBPedia service caches its result and reuses it whenever possible.

 ### LOD Services

 The public **DBPedia** service is accessed by services which build a SPARQL query with the received parameters (open the browser developer console - F12 in most systems - to look at the generated SPARQL):